Population Interference in Panel Experiments: Proofs and additional discussions

 \end{proposition}

 \begin{proposition} [Estimator of the covariance] We have the following unbiased estimator of $Cov(\hat{\tau}_t^{TE}, \hat{\tau}_{t^{'}}^{TE})$:

 \end{proposition}

-We notice that under LEA$(p)$ assumption, we are essentially having $(p-1)$-dependent sequence.
-Hence, we can utilize results from literature in $m-$dependence central limit theorem to prove Theorem \ref{thm: householdclt}.
-We first need a lemma. \begin{lemma} Let $\{X_{n, i}\}$ be a triangular array of mean zero random variables.
+Proving Theorem~\ref{thm: mixedgeneral} relies on results in $m$-dependence central limit theorem.
+We need the following result as a lemma. \begin{lemma} Let $\{X_{n, i}\}$ be a triangular array of mean zero random variables.
 For each $n = 1, 2, \cdots$ let $d = d_n$, and suppose $X_{n, 1}, \cdots, X_{n, d}$ is an $m$-dependent sequence of random variables for some $m \in \mathbb{N}$.
 Define